sujeetyeramareddy9/NFL-Analysis/README.md

 their impact on our response variable, Spread.

 ## Usage Instructions
-To use this code, please execute the following command in a terminal from the working directory of the project: `python run.py test`
+To use this code, please execute the following command in a terminal from the working directory of the project: `python run.py`

+To use specific test target, please execute the following command: `python run.py test`

 ## Project Structure